edelstone/material-palette-generator/README.md

 1. Provides you with complementary colors based off your primary color
 1. Allows you to export the palettes as JSON or CSS variables

-Both are based on Material Design standards, and use Google's algorithm for color derivation.
+Both are based on Material Design standards, and use Google&rsquo;s algorithm for color derivation.

 ## Why is this?

-Google's official palette generator [is embedded and buried deep within the Material docs](https://material.io/design/color/the-color-system.html#tools-for-picking-colors).
-Since it's an inline tool, it's also hidden from search engines, making it difficult to discover or bookmark.
+Google&rsquo;s official palette generator [is embedded and buried deep within the Material docs](https://material.io/design/color/the-color-system.html#tools-for-picking-colors).
+Since it&rsquo;s an inline tool, it&rsquo;s also hidden from search engines, making it difficult to discover or bookmark.

 To make it a little easier to access and to preserve it for my own future use, I grabbed the obfuscated code (the original scripts do not appear to be public anywhere) and added some small interface improvements.
 I did _not_ change the way colors are derived.